A Pythagoras Investigation Using GeoGebra

 The important question

-The article 'Are you utilising GeoGebra?' contains a detailed example of using a file to impart conceptual understanding (with downloadable file).
-The article also argues the case for wider adoption of GeoGebra in maths classrooms globally.
+The article 'Are you utilising GeoGebra?' contains a detailed example of using a file to impart conceptual understanding (with a downloadable file).
+The article also argues the case for broader adoption of GeoGebra in maths classrooms across the globe

 Here’s what one teacher had to say after 'becoming proficient' with GeoGebra: